ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

     }
 }
 ```

-Other libraries considered for number conversion and/or unit label localization include [globalizejs](https://github.com/globalizejs/globalize), [convert](https://convert.js.org/), [convert-units](https://github.com/convert-units/convert-units), and [iLib](https://github.com/iLib-js/iLib).
-None of these provided sufficient functionality to justify including them as a dependency.

 We will use `nimble-unit-byte` to display file sizes in SLE tables.
 Currently, SLE displays these values with the common `KB`/`MB`/`GB` unit labels, but uses a factor of 1024 to convert between units (which is [not uncommon](https://en.wikipedia.org/wiki/JEDEC_memory_standards#Unit_prefixes_for_semiconductor_storage_capacity), but [technically incorrect](https://physics.nist.gov/cuu/Units/binary.html)).
 Our formatting will use the same unit labels, but use a conversion factor of 1000.
 This will result in slightly different values being displayed.
 For SLE's internal consistency, we will also change their file size pipe to use a conversion factor of 1000 instead of 1024.
 We will need to search for other places in the product where byte values are being converted and update them similarly.